Regional Compliance Hub: San Diego, CA — Electronics (Mon–Sat) & HazMat (Sat by Appt)

 | ☑ SB 1383 Organics Compliance | Ensure weekly organics collection; provide signage, education, and records per SB 1383. | City SB 1383 FAQs · County SB 1383 Info |

 Need a fast compliance check?
-Request a Free Compliance Audit for your San Diego property — we’ll right-size your containers, draft tenant education, and prepare inspection-ready documentation.
+Request a Free Compliance Audit for your San Diego property — we’ll right-size your containers, draft resident education, and prepare inspection-ready documentation.

 Interested in talking about how we can work together?
 Here's our contact info.